Mannan Magal: Plot

-Story wide spreads from Vengi and take him to his guardian father figure - Araiyan Rajarajan, who & some other key members who are bounded by an oath not to reveal Karikalan's identity under any circumstances.
-Even though Karikalan was not able to learn about his identity, he was treated as a great warrior and due to his wit & intelligence quickly gets a position in War Council which is headed by Vallavaraiyan Vandiyadevan for Ganges Expedition of Cholas.
+The story spreads from Vengi and takes him to his guardian father-figure, Araiyan Rajarajan, who, along with other members, are bound by an oath to no reveal Karikalan's identity.
+Even though Karikalan was unable to learn his identity, he was treated as a great warrior and due to his wit and intelligence receives a position on the War Council which is headed by Vallavaraiyan Vandiyadevan for the Cholas' Ganges expedition.

-Karikalan's analytical & logical skills, wit & tricky plays, out smartness help Araiyan Rajarajan's war stargerties Cholas to win/cross kingdoms which are on the way of their expedition with less/minimum effort & loss, which includes taking Rajaraja Narendra from throne of Vengi.
-This brings hatredness of Niranchana towards Karikalan.